cranberriez/DiscordClipSaver/README.md

 1. (optional) create a virtual environment with `python -m venv venv` in the /python folder and activate it with `venv\Scripts\activate` or `source venv/bin/activate` on Linux
 2. Navigate to the bot folder with `cd /python/bot`
-3. Install the shared module with `pip install -e ../shared`
-4. Install the bot's dependencies with `pip install -r requirements.txt`
+3. Install the bot's dependencies with `pip install -r requirements.txt`
+   TODO: MAKE THIS BETTER
+4. Navigate back to python folder with `cd ..`
-5. Run the bot with `python main.py`
+5. Run the bot in module mode with `python -m bot.main`

 ### Interface